pfgithub/scpl/docs/actions/logworkout.md

 > This action requires that Shortcuts has permission to use WFHealthKitResource,[object Object].

+## description
+### summary
+Adds a workout into the Health app.
+You can log all kinds of activities, from running and cycling to playing a sport.

 ### usage
 `logworkout undefined=[???] undefined=[???] undefined=[???] undefined=[???] undefined=[???]`